Fred Onovwerosuoke: Career

-Onovwerosuoke founded the St. Louis African Chorus in 1993 (now African Musical Arts, Inc.), with a mission, according to the organization's website, to "foster a better understanding of Africa's cultures through the musical arts."
+Onovwerosuoke founded the St. Louis African Chorus in 1993 (now Intercultural Music Initiative), with a mission, according to the organization's website, to "foster a better understanding of Africa's cultures through the musical arts."
 He has been active conducting choral and musical workshops since 1978, but it was his work as composer that earned him much needed acclaim in 2006 when his chant, Bolingo (Ofrenda de amor), in Robert De Niro's movie, The Good Shepherd (Universal Pictures, 2006) became particularly successful and drew attention to other musical works and discography promoted by the African Musical Arts organization.

 While the 2005 Hurricane Katrina brought indescribable devastation to many people in New Orleans and the Gulf of Mexico, it was in the aftermath of that disaster that much of Onovwerosuoke's music manuscripts were discovered and salvaged by volunteers who had visited his family to help with the clean-up and rebuilding effort.
 Shortly afterwards, a quick succession of works were published, including his Twenty-Four Studies in African Rhythms, Volume I (African Music Publishers, 2007), Songs of Africa: 22 Pieces for Mixed Voices (Oxford University Press, 2008), and in the CDs, African Arts Music for Flute by flutist Wendy Hymes and pianist Darryl Hollister, ASA: Piano Music by Composer from Africa and the African Diaspora by pianist William Chapman Nyaho, and the promotional CD, Landscapes of Africa: Music for Orchestra, by the New Horizons Studio Orchestra.
 Onovwerosuoke has a diverse compositional output that includes orchestra suites and works for various combination of chamber groups.